morrownr/USB-WiFi/The_Short_List.md

 The Short List - Superstar USB WiFi Adapters for Linux

-Note: This list is reserved for adapters where all we expect to hear back is "it just works™".
+Note: This list is reserved for adapters where all we expect to hear from users is "I plugged in and it just works™".

 -----